 What to do with this activity?

-Here are some tips and projects that your child might enjoy.
+Here are some projects that your child might enjoy.
 Notice that this is an activity for both boys and girls.

 Rate this activity